BiSS® C protocol support

 Renishaw absolute encoders are compatible with a wide range of industry-standard controllers, drives, DROs and PC counter cards.

-Propietary protocol options for RESOLUTE absolute encoders are also available.
+Proprietary protocol options for RESOLUTE™ and EVOLUTE™ absolute encoders are also available.

-Renishaw RESOLUTE BiSS encoders use the C-mode (unidirectional) BiSS serial protocol.
+Renishaw RESOLUTE and EVOLUTE encoders use the BiSS C (unidirectional) serial protocol.

 BiSS C-mode (unidirectional) is a fast synchronous serial interface for acquiring position data from an encoder.

 It is a master-slave interface.
 The master controls the timing of position acquisition and the data transmission speed,

 and the encoder is the slave.
 The interface consists of two unidirectional differential pairs of lines:

 - “MA” transmits position acquisition requests and timing information (clock) from master to encoder